alexrame/profile-generator/content/home/about.md

 +++

-Currently research intern at FAIR, and looking for postdoc opportunities.
-PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord.
-Trying to make deep neural networks generalize out of distribution.
+PhD student at Sorbonne University in Paris under the supervision of Professor Matthieu Cord, and looking for postdoc opportunities.
+Ex FAIR MetaAI intern.
+Recycling and averaging deep neural networks to improve out-of-distribution generalization.
 Member of the [VISA-DEEP](https://chaire-visadeep.github.io/) chair of research and teaching in artificial intelligence.